-Reference is made to Note 32 'Segments' and Note 33 'Principal Subsidiaries and geographical information' in the 2020 Consolidated annual accounts of NN Group for more information on the material lines of business and geographical areas of NN Leven.
+Reference is made to Note 39 'Principal Subsidiaries' in the 2021 Consolidated annual accounts of NN Group for more information on the material lines of business and geographical areas of NN Leven.

-For information on any significant business events or other events that have occurred over the reporting period reference is made to Financial developments section in the 2020 Annual Report of NN Leven.
+For information on any significant business events or other events that have occurred over the reporting period, reference is made to the Financial developments section in the 2021 Annual Report of NN Leven.

-Reference is made to Note 39 'Principal subsidiaries' in the 2020 Annual Report of NN Leven for a list of material related undertakings and a description of the legal structure of NN Leven.
-Reference is made to the section 'Corporate Governance' of the 2020 Annual Report of NN Leven for information on the governance and organisational structure of NN Leven.
+Reference is made to Note 39 'Principal subsidiaries' in the 2021 Annual Report of NN Leven for a list of material related undertakings and a description of the legal structure of NN Leven.
+Reference is made to the section 'Corporate Governance' of the 2021 Annual Report of NN Leven for information on the governance and organisational structure of NN Leven.